Ain't: Regional usage and dialects

-Ain't is found throughout the English-speaking world across regions and classes and is among the most pervasive nonstandard terms in English.
+Ain't is found across regions and classes of the English-speaking world and is among the most pervasive nonstandard terms in English.
 It is one of two negation features (the other being the double negative) that are known to appear in all nonstandard English dialects.
-Ain't is used throughout the United Kingdom, with its geographical distribution increasing over time.
+Ain't is used in much of the United Kingdom, with its geographical distribution increasing over time.
 It is also found throughout most of North America, including in Appalachia, the South, New England, the Mid-Atlantic and the Upper Midwest of the United States and Canada, particularly in rural communities and the Western Provinces.
-In its geographical ubiquity, ain't is to be contrasted with other folk usages such as y'all, which is strongly associated with the Southern United States.
+In its geographical ubiquity, ain't is to be contrasted with other folk usages such as y'all, strongly associated with the Southern United States.

-In England, ain't is generally considered a non-standard usage, as it is used by speakers of a lower socio-economic class or by educated people in an informal manner.
+In England, ain't is generally considered non-standard, as it is used by speakers of a lower socio-economic class or by educated people in an informal manner.
 In the nineteenth century, ain't was often used by writers to denote regional dialects such as Cockney English.
-A notable exponent of the term is Cockney flower girl Eliza Doolittle from George Bernard Shaw's play Pygmalion; "I ain't done nothing wrong by speaking to the gentleman" said Doolittle.
+A notable exponent of the term is Cockney flower girl Eliza Doolittle from George Bernard Shaw's play Pygmalion; "I ain't done nothing wrong by speaking to the gentleman".
 Ain't is a non-standard feature commonly found in mainstream Australian English and in New Zealand, ain't is a feature of Māori-influenced English.
-In American English, usage of ain't corresponds to a middle level of education, although it is widely believed that its use establishes of lack of education or social standing in the speaker.
+In American English, usage of ain't corresponds to a middle level of education, although its use is widely believed to show a lack of education or social standing.

 The usage of ain't in the southern United States is distinctive, however, in the continued usage of the word by well-educated, cultivated speakers.
-Ain't is in common usage of educated Southerners.
-In the South, the use of ain't can be used as a marker to separate cultured speakers from those who lack confidence in their social standing and thus avoid its use entirely.
+Ain't was described in 1972 as in common use by educated Southerners, and in the South used as a marker to separate cultured speakers from those who lacked confidence in their social standing and thus avoided its use entirely.

-In the Merico creole of Liberia, it has become ɛ̃ or ẽ.
+In the Merico creole of Liberia, ain't has become ɛ̃ or ẽ.